eduardocoelholima/django-mongodb-webinterface/README.md

   ```
   wget https://github.com/eduardocoelholima/django-mongodb-webinterface/archive/master.zip
   ```
 4. Unzip the code whereever you want.
-You can run the code in any directory you which thanks to Python and Django awesome modularity.
+You can run the code in any directory you wish thanks to Python's and Django's awesome modularity.
 From this point let's assume you are running from your Downloads directory.

   ```
   cd ~/Downloads